eigen-space/dev-standards/plantuml.md

 e.
 Each line that has a line break also has a new-line character.
 They always go together.
 It makes formatting consistent both in the PlantUml code and on the rendered diagram.
-If we do not `\n` for the first line, the default visualization tool draw the first line without the left indent.
+If we do not `\n` for the first line, the default visualization tool draws the first line without the left indent.

 ```text
 // Bad